Record Storage: Selecting the Best Services to Meet Business Needs

 Final Considerations to Keep In Mind

-So as you now either re-evaluate your pre-existing record storage methods, or are laying out plans for a new document storage plan altogether, be sure to also factor these last considerations into your ultimate decision:
+Now, either re-evaluate your pre-existing record storage methods or lay out plans for a new document storage plan altogether.
+Be sure to also factor these last considerations into your ultimate decision:

 How Many Stored Documents Do You Access Regularly?

-For businesses needing to reference or access the majority of their records on a regular basis, supplementing secure offsite storage facilities with a hybridized DMS for documents needed more often is typically an ideal option for balancing the best of both worlds.
+For businesses needing to reference or access the majority of their records regularly, implement a hybrid system.
+Use both secure offsite storage facilities with a DMS for documents needed more often.
+It’s typically an ideal option for balancing the best of both worlds.

 Are You Considering Implementing Electronic Records?

-If companies are planning on potentially adopting a DMS at any time in the near future, it’s important that factors like how the conversion process will be handled are also considered.
+If companies are planning on potentially adopting a DMS, they must consider how to handle the conversion process.
 The more records the business has to convert, the more complicated the scanning process can become.

-Searching for Record Storage Services to Suit Your Needs?
+Searching for Business Records Storage Services to Suit Your Needs?
 Record Nations Has Your Solution!

-At Record Nations, we partner with a nationwide network of the top providers in record storage services, offering business a variety options ranging from offsite record storage facilities to hybridized hard-copy and electronic document management systems.
+At Record Nations, we partner with a nationwide network of the top providers in record storage services.
+We offer businesses a variety of options ranging from offsite record storage to electronic DMS.

-To learn more about any of our available hard-copy or electronic record storage services or to get started implementing the scanning and storage services you need for your company document management plan, just give us a call at (866) 385-3706, or simply fill out the form to the right of your screen to get free quotes on record storage services today!
+Contact us to learn more about any of our available hard-copy or electronic record storage services.
+You can start implementing the scanning and storage services you need for your document management plan.
+Just give us a call at (866) 385-3706 or fill out the form to get free quotes today!

 Benefits and Costs of Utilizing Offsite Storage

-Regardless of the industry and type of business, companies of all shapes and sizes need to have a plan for how they will manage and store their documents.
-Although some records may be more efficiently kept in electronic formats, storing other less-used files in hard-copy format offsite may be more practical—or in some cases, even required.
-Get the breakdown on the varying advantages and downsides to offsite storage services with this in-depth white paper.
+Regardless of the industry and type of business, companies of all sizes need to have a plan for how they will manage and store their documents.
+Businesses may need to keep some records in electronic format.
+Storing other less-used hard-copy files offsite may be more practical.
+In some cases, even required.
+Get the breakdown of the varying advantages and downsides of offsite storage services with this in-depth white paper.

 Hybrid Record Management Solutions

-While managing company records no matter the number is a time-consuming task, this can become a monstrous project for larger companies—especially if there are plans to convert a large archive of hard-copy documents to electronic formats.
-Here, we take a closer look at alternative record storage options like a hybrid DMS, and how it can help to balance the convenience of digital documents with the security of hard-copy files.
+While managing company records is a time-consuming task, this can become a monstrous project for larger companies.
+Especially if there are plans to convert a large archive of hard-copy documents to electronic formats.
+Here, we take a closer look at alternative record storage options like a hybrid DMS.
+Learn how it can help to balance the convenience of digital documents with the security of hard-copy files.

 How Day Forward Scanning Can Help Your Company

-Although it’s hard to deny the benefits to work efficiency that scanning and converting documents to electronic formats can provide for businesses, many companies nevertheless struggle to justify a major scanning project considering the temporary impact to work-efficiency and the project’s final cost.
-Learn more about innovative new options for digitizing like day forward scanning, and how a day-forward approach helps business simplify the digital transition.
+It’s hard to deny the benefits of work efficiency that scanning can provide for businesses.
+Many companies nevertheless struggle to justify a major scanning project.
+The temporary impact on work efficiency and the project’s final cost hold them back.
+Learn more about innovative new options for digitizing like day-forward scanning, and it helps businesses simplify the digital transition.